hanijahans/HaniJahanWebsite/docs/blog/devlog/02-worldlattice-tool-becomes-a-game.md

 Right now it’s a **toy-game-generator-creature**, and honestly?
 It’s more alive than it has ever been

-## **If You Want More**
-If you enjoyed this, join [the WorldLattice Discord](https://discord.gg/7pk5Je9bFT) for upcoming devlogs, early previews, and behind-the-scenes chaos.

 **— Hani Jahan**
 _WorldLattice Project_